 Usually, the buyer will put the agreed amount for the website in escrow, and then the handover takes place.
 The process itself is pretty straightforward, but valuating your website can be a trickier matter.

-The good news is that, since we're talking about membership websites, you can easily share financial information with buyers.
-That includes how many signups and subscriptions you're getting, how much money the site makes on average each month, and how long it's been running for.
+The good news is, since we're talking about membership websites, you can easily share financial information with buyers.
+That includes how many signups and subscriptions you're getting, how much money the site makes on average each month, and how long it's been running.